Last Updated on May 19, 2023

 Type A

-This type seats between 10 and 30 passengers.
-The bus body is built on a van or cutaway truck chassis and includes a left side driver’s door.
-There’s a further division within this category into Type A-1, which has a gross vehicle weight rating (GVWR) of up to 10,000 pounds.
-Then there’s a Type A-2, with a GVWR of greater than 9,999 pounds.
+Type A busses seat between 10 and 30 passengers.
+The bus body is built on a van or cutaway truck chassis.
+Type A buses are subdivided into Type A-1, which has a gross vehicle weight rating (GVWR) of up to 10,000 pounds, and Type A-2, with a GVWR of greater than 9,999 pounds.

 Looking for vehicles near you?